-I'm British but I have now lived in the Netherlands for 50 years and have enjoyed every minute of it.
+I'm British but I have now lived in the Netherlands for more than 50 years and am still enjoying every minute of it.
 I started collecting playing cards in the early 1980’s after speaking with my neighbour who was at that time a croupier in a casino.
 I started with just collecting jokers, but that soon led me to complete packs of cards and eventually to specialising in old and antique playing cards, particularly those of C.L.
 Wüst of Frankfurt, Germany.
 I am presently the Dutch representative of the I.P.C.S. and the auctioneer at the IPCS conventions.

 Complete contents of a sample book of advertising cards by De La Rue

 A beautiful early pack from The Dutch Playing Card factory.

 The factory probably only produced playing cards for a few years in the 1920's